peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/GATEWAY.md

 Nodes may operate in micropower mode where they spend most of the time in deepsleep.
 Such operation is particularly suited to publish-only nodes;
 subscription messages are subject to latency when the node is asleep.
 ESPNow enables substantial power saving compared to a normal `mqtt_as` client.
-While a client can be put into deepsleep between publications, re-establishing a WiFi connection and re-connecting to the broker takes time and consumes power.
+While an `mqtt_as` client can be put into deepsleep between publications, re-establishing a WiFi connection and re-connecting to the broker takes time and consumes power.
 By contrast ESPNow can start very quickly after a wake from deepsleep and communications can complete in a short period.

-Where a node runs continously, subscription messages are received promptly.
+Where a node runs continuously, subscription messages are received promptly.
 A node may have periods when it is awake and periods of sleep: the gateway's default behaviour is to attempt to send the message immediately.
 If this fails the message is queued for when the node wakes.

 There are tradeoffs relative to running an `mqtt_as` client, notably in cases where connectivity between the node and gateway is temporarily lost.
- 1. If connectivity failures are to be handled it must be done by the application.
+ 1. If such connectivity failures are to be handled it must be done by the application.
 By contrast, in `mqtt_as` a message published with `qos==1` will be delivered when the outage ends.
  2. The ESPNow node supports only basic publish and subscribe aspects of MQTT, whereas the `mqtt_as` client adds broker directives such as last will and clean session.
  3. At the time of writing ESPNow is not fully characterised.
-It is moot whether the  `qos==1` guarantee is strictly honoured for messages to the node.
- Where a node publishes the guarantee can be met with application support.
+It is moot whether the  `qos==1` guarantee is strictly honoured.
+There may be a chance that, when an ESPNow node transmits and a success status is returned, the message may not have been received.
+The gateway module provides a means to ensure that the `qos==1` guarantee can be met.
+This applies to node publications and requires application support.

+## Under development

+This module is under development.
+The API may change.
+Areas under discussion and not currently supported:
+ 1. ESP8266 nodes (gateway is strictly ESP32).
+ 2. Support for access points with non-fixed WiFi channel numbers.

 # 2. Files